mrsilver76/groupmachine/README.md

 - **`-nh`, `--no-hash-check`**
   Skip checking for duplicate files based on content hashes in the destination folder.

+>[!TIP]
+>Hash checking can be slow when dealing with lots of files in the source or destination.
+If you're not concerned about duplicates with different names, use `-nh` (`--no-hash-check`) to skip
+>this step and speed things up.
+Files are never overwritten, even if duplicates exist.

 - **`/?`. `-h`, `--help`**
   Displays the full help text with all available options, credits and the location of the log files.